ghazi-naceur/data-highway/README.md

 }
 ```

-#### d- From XLSX (or XLS) to CSV :
+#### d- From XLSX to CSV :

-It consists of converting the different sheets of an XLSX or XLS file to multiple csv files.
+It consists of converting the different sheets of an XLSX file to multiple csv files.

-This route **"xlsx-to-csv"** supports both xlsx and xls files.
 ```json
 {
   "route": {